What is Healthy Outcomes through Prevention Education?

 Where does Healthy Outcomes through Prevention Education work?

-The project targets approximately 400 primary and secondary schools in the informal urban settlements Nairobi and its environs.
+The activity targets approximately 400 primary and secondary schools in the informal urban settlements of Nairobi and its environs.

 What does Healthy Outcomes through Prevention Education do?